bootsc/scene/contents/articles/f-you/index.md

 cover: /images/fyou.jpg
 ---

 He had been talking about Jimmy's Old Car Picnic for weeks.
-The event really did seem as if it was made for specifically for David: old car themed, dog friendly, and right next to our house.
+The event really did seem as if it was made specifically for David: old car themed, dog friendly, and right next to our house.
 I loved that he was always finding these things and that he had enough enthusiasm to infect me *and* our friends and neighbors.

 <span class="more">

-It was held in Golden Gate Park which is not, as you might guess, the park surrounding the Golden Gate Bridge, but in fact the next one down.
-It stretches from the middle of San Francisco to the ocean and is gorgeous.
-I heard one time that everything there was originally planted by hand and I would find myself contemplating that every time I jogged through the massive trees.
+It was held in Golden Gate Park which is not, as you might guess, the park surrounding the Golden Gate Bridge.
+Instead it stretches from the middle of San Francisco to the western coast and is gorgeous.
+I was told once that all the plants in it were originally planted by hand and I would find myself contemplating that every time I jogged through the massive trees.

 ![Picnic][picnic]

 The picnic involved lots of eating, drinking, and aimless shop-talk.
-And, of course, there were tons of old cars.
-Each was required to be pre-1970 to be admitted in the venue and it seemed like the kind of event that people came to year after year.
+Also, of course, there were tons of old cars.
+Each was required to be pre-1970 in order to be admitted in the venue and it seemed like the kind of event that people came to year after year.
 These cars were their all-consuming projects and their babies.

 David’s was a 1960 Chevy Bel Air.
 It was by no means the fanciest.
 It had some paint missing, the interior needed to be completely redone, and no doubt needed a long list of mechanical improvements.
 But I prefer that aesthetic- when the car has some character and patina.
-Not to mention, lots of the others were too polished and precious to drive while David used his almost daily.
+Not to mention, lots of the others were too polished and precious to sit in, let alone drive while David used his almost daily.

-At some point, an older gentleman came by and asked him about the Bel Air.
+There was lots of ooo-ing and aaah-ing and guessing of the year, make, model.
+At some point, an older gentleman came by and asked David about the Bel Air.
 Turns out he was fixing one up as well, so they talked parts for a bit and bonded over their love of rusty metal.

 ![Bel Air][belair]